evanorti/tips/tip-example.md

 # Terra Improvement Proposal (TIP) Example

 This example is a nonsense proposal created to show how TIPs can be used.
-None of the info in this TIP is real.
+This TIP is not real, and contains no real info.

+Although this TIP is relatively succinct, the length of a TIP should reflect the complexity of the change.

 # TIP # 143: New credit module